UC-Davis-molecular-computing/scadnano/README.md

 Each helix has a integer *rotation anchor* and a real number *rotation*, with the following interpretation.
 At the offset *rotation anchor*, the backbone of the forward strand on that helix has angle *rotation*, where we define 0 degrees to point to straight *up* in the side view.
 Rotation is *clockwise* as the rotation increases from 0 up to 360 degrees.
+The purpose of this feature is to help reduce strain by ensuring crossovers are "locally consistent", without enforcing a global notion of absolute backbone rotation on all offsets in the system.